Is This Fake Meat Making You Sick?

 British manufacturers of Quorn first labelled the main ingredient as from the “mushroom origin”, but in 2002 the Food Standards Agency made them change the labels because this was inaccurate.
 Since then the label says: “It is a mycoprotein, which is a nutritious member of the fungi family.”

 This fungus has never been used in human food before, but this wasn’t enough of a red flag for the FDA.
-Apparently, when the company sent in their results from studies, one study’s results were that almost five percent of people tested got sick after eating Quorn.
+When the company sent in their results from studies, one study’s results were that almost five percent of people tested got sick after eating Quorn.

 The Time has come for the FDA to Protect Consumers from getting sick from Quorn